D4-project/d4-website/_posts/2019-06-18-sharing-between-D4-sensors.md

 [D4-core](https://github.com/D4-project/d4-core) introduced a new feature recently: a default analyzer to write directly to standard output.
-This allows the piping of D4 output streams into any other UNIX tools, opening the door to more data analyses and data sharing!
+This allows the piping of D4 output streams into any other UNIX tools, opening the door to more data analyses and data sharing.

-We apply this data flow and processing to network captures, but it applies to other type of data supported by D4 (eg. passiveDNS, passiveSSL, etc.)
+We apply this data flow and processing to network captures, but it applies to other type of any data supported by D4 (eg. passive DNS, passive SSL, etc.)

 <a id="org464b9ee"></a>